thomktz/betterave/README.md

 - **Administrator Profile:**
   - Add or remove users

-Here you can find demonstration videos according to the type of users :
+Here you can find demonstration videos according to the type of users:

 [Student demo](https://www.youtube.com/watch?v=zZC0X2hOou0)